The castle at La Rochepot seen from a distance, surrounded by trees and a village of red rooftops

 Explore the Hautes-Côtes and Côte de Beaune

-Fuel up with a lovely breakfast at the hotel in Beaune before cycling through the picturesque villages of the French countryside.
+Fuel up with a lovely breakfast at the hotel before cycling through the picturesque villages of the French countryside.
 Pedal through the charming hamlet of Orches and admire the Château de La Rochepot.
-Once in Nolay, take a quiet bike path to Santenay, the most southerly wine-producing village of the Côte de Beaune.
-Here we will stop and taste Premier Crus in the 15th century vaulted cellar of a biodynamic wine estate.
-From there we will ride to our lunch spot where your guides will invite you to indulge in a gourmet picnic.
-An afternoon spin through iconic wine towns including Chassagne-Montrachet, Puligny-Montrachet, and Meursault will lead us back to Beaune.
+Once in Nolay, take a quiet bike path to Santenay, the most southern wine-producing village of the Côte de Beaune.
+Stop and taste Premier Crus in the 15th-century vaulted cellar of a biodynamic wine estate before riding to our lunch spot for a gourmet picnic prepared by the guides.
+An afternoon spin through iconic wine towns, including Chassagne-Montrachet, Puligny-Montrachet, and Meursault, will lead us back to Beaune.
 The evening is yours to enjoy one of the many excellent restaurants in town.

 Meals: Breakfast / Lunch